passalis/cbof/cbof_paper/README.md

 # Bag-of-Features Pooling for Deep Convolutional Neural Networks

 This implementation is based on the implementation used for conducting the experiments in the [Bag-of-Features Pooling method for Deep Convolutional Neural Networks]() paper.
 This implementation is slower than the *lasagne*-based implementation that we provide in the [main repository]().
-However, it is also more flexibly, i.e., it allows for using separate codebooks for each spatial region.
+However, it is also more flexible, e.g., it allows for using separate codebooks for each spatial region.

 Note that the obtained results might slightly vary due to the non-deterministic behaviour of the libraries (CUDA) used for the GPU calculations and the clustering algorithm used for the initialization of the codebook.
 To avoid these issues we explicitly avoid using non-determining algorithms during the optimization in the results reported here.
 To do so, you can add the following in the *theano.rc* configuration file: